 Sitting Room with comfortable seating, flatscreen TV, DVD player, digital set-top box, radio/CD player and open fire – coal and wood supplied Kitchen with electric cooker/grill, dishwasher, larder fridge with icebox, microwave, walk-in larder and foldaway table and chairs.

-Bathroom with a free-standing bath/shower attachment, washbasin and WC.
+Bathroom with a modern walk-in shower, washbasin and WC.

 Bedroom 1 with a double bed, side tables, dressing table and mahogany clothes stand.